California is one of handful of states that have a law allowing all parents to opt out of state-mandated standardized testing.

 CTA believes assessments should be used to inform instruction and improve student learning.
 They are not meant to label students or schools.
 State tests must be age and subject appropriate, and must be free from cultural, racial, gender, socioeconomic and linguistic biases.
 A true reflection of student achievement and improvement is always done through multiple measures and can never focus on just one test score.

 Connect with and share your views with your local education association, PTA, school site council and school board.
-Work with teachers and parents in your district to develop your Local Control Accountability Plan (LCAP) with a focus on learning over testing.
+Work with teachers and parents in your district to develop your Local Control and Accountability Plan (LCAP) with a focus on learning over testing.

 Opt Out Resources from CTA